sobolevn/git-secret/CONTRIBUTING.md

 `git-secret` uses [bats-core](https://github.com/bats-core/bats-core) for testing.
 See the files in tests/ and the `bats-core` documentation for details.

-Because the output of many commands can be effected by the SECRETS_VERBOSE environment variable (which enables verbosity), it's best not to expect a particular numbers of lines of output from commands.
+Because the output of many commands can be affected by the SECRETS_VERBOSE environment variable (which enables verbosity), it's best not to expect a particular numbers of lines of output from commands.